-Through this grant, participating CBHS students will have various resources in the community available to help them develop different life skills.
+Through this grant, participating schools will have various resources in the community available to help their students develop different life skills.
 The HDS Foundation is working closely with community businesses to further our goals, and provide opportunities to these students.
 Having Community Partners and resources available are critical to this population.
 Not only is having the resource important, but understanding where to find information in a format that can be easily accessed by the community.
 This can include everything from local businesses, restaurants, banks, consultants, to educational resources.

 The HDS Foundation, in collaboration with Customized Interventions, have already made great strides in engaging community businesses.
 From restaurants like Tarantella’s in Weston Town Center, to Bank of America, Marino Campus, First Tee Broward, Weston Hills Country Club, Global Business Brokers, and many more.
 Our mission is to engage our community, spread awareness, and disseminate information about resources available to these individuals and their families.

 Our Resources Page will provide many direct contacts to these resources.